Occupational Therapy (OT)

 OT 720: Doctoral Capstone Seminar A

-This course supports students as they initiate and engage in their individualized doctoral capstone experience that is focused on two areas they have targeted in previous coursework: education, leadership, advocacy, clinical practice skills, theory development, research, administration, and program or policy development.
+This course supports students as they initiate and engage in their individualized doctoral capstone experience that is focused on two areas they have targeted in previous coursework: education, leadership, advocacy, clinical practice skills, research, administration, and program or policy development.
 Students attend a weekly on-campus class meeting and participate in a capstone experience in a faculty-supported, student-centric program of study.
 Course content and instructor mentorship during class meetings support students’ collaboration with their capstone mentors as they engage in-depth study in their focused areas.

 Credits: 7